CURE: Simulation-Augmented Auto-Tuning in Robotics: Problem Formulation and Challenges

 \subsection{Problem formulation}

 Consider a highly configurable robot with $d$ distinct configurations.
 Let $X_i$ indicate the configuration parameter $i$, which can be assigned a value from a finite domain $Dom(X_i)$.
-In general, $X_i$ may be set to (i) a real number (e.g., the number of iterative refinements in a localization algorithm, frequency of the controller), (ii) binary (e.g., whether to enable the recovery behaviors) or (iii) categorical (e.g., planner algorithm names).
+In general, $X_i$ may be set to (i) a real number (e.g. the number of iterative refinements in a localization algorithm, the frequency of the controller) within specified bounds, denoted as $X_i \in [\underline{X}_i, \Bar{X}_i]$, where $\underline{X}_i$ and $\Bar{X}_i$ are the lower and upper bounds, respectively, (ii) binary (e.g., whether to enable recovery behaviors) or (iii) categorical (e.g., planner algorithm names).
 The configuration space is mathematically a Cartesian product of all the domains of the parameters of interest $\mathcal{X}=Dom(X_1) \times \dots \times Dom(X_d)$.
 Then, a configuration $\mathbf{x}$, which is in the configuration space $\mathbf{x} \in \mathcal{X}$, can be instantiated by setting a specific value for each option within its domain, $\mathbf{x}=\langle X_1=x_1, X_2=x_2, \dots, X_d=x_d \rangle$.
+Finding a configuration that uniformly optimizes all objectives is typically not possible; instead, there is a trade-off between them.
+Pareto optimal solutions signify the prime balance among all objectives.
+In the context of minimization, a configuration $\mathbf{x}$ is said to \emph{dominate} another configuration $\mathbf{x'}$ if $f(\mathbf{x}) \leq f(\mathbf{x'})$.
+A configuration $\mathbf{x} \in \mathcal{X}$ is called \emph{Pareto-optimal} if it is not dominated by any other configuration $\mathbf{x'} \in \mathcal{X}$, where $\mathbf{x} \not = \mathbf{x'}$.
 The goal is to find $\mathbf{x}^*$, a configuration that gives rise to Pareto-optimal performance in the multi-objective space~(e.g., $f_1:$ failure rate, $f_2:$ mission time, $f_3:$ energy consumption), given some constraints ($h:$ safety).
 Here, we assume that the performance measure can be evaluated in experiments for any configuration $\mathbf{x}$, and we do not know the underlying functional representation of the performance.
 The problem can be generalized by defining an arbitrary number of performance objectives (if they can be computed over a finite time horizon).
 Mathematically, we represent performance objectives as black-box functions that map from a configuration space to a real-valued one: $f (\mathbf{x}): \mathcal{X} \rightarrow\mathcal{R}$.
-In practice, we learn $f$ by sampling the configuration space and collecting the observations data, i.e.,~$y_i=f(\mathbf{x}_i)+\epsilon_i, \mathbf{x}_i \in \mathcal{X}$ where $\epsilon_i \sim \mathcal{N}(0,\sigma_i)$.
+In practice, we learn $f$ by sampling the configuration space and collecting the observations data, i.e.,~$y_i=f(\mathbf{x}_i)+\epsilon_i$ with $\epsilon \sim \mathcal{N}(0,\sigma^{2})$.
 In other words, we only partially know the response function through observations $\mathcal{D}=\{(\mathbf{x}_i,y_i)\}_{i=1}^d, |\mathcal{D}|\ll|\mathcal{X}|$.
 We define the problem formally as follows: